weiyedeng/weiyedeng.github.io/_pages/about.md

     — In the Name of the People (2017)
   </span></p>

-The other two papers in my dissertation, along with other solo and collaborative projects, advance this agenda by exploring **how political elites use nuanced communication strategies to overcome public skepticism and build support for their rule and policies in both domestic and international environments.** Beyond communication, I also study how states employ policy initiatives to foster political trust, especially in contexts where institutional legitimacy is weak.
+The other two papers in my dissertation, along with other solo and collaborative projects, advance this agenda by exploring **how political elites use communication and development strategies to overcome public skepticism and build support for their rule and policies in both domestic and international environments.**

 Methodlogically, I adopt a multi-method approach, including experiments, computational methods (text-as-data), design-based causal inference, qualitative content analysis, and interviews.